JulianMendezw/to-do-app/README.md

-# Getting Started with To Do App
+# Getting Started with To Do APP

 You need to install node v20.13.0